rocicorp/replicache/README.md

-# Offline First for an Existing App in 30 Minutes
+# Offline First for Your Existing App in 30 Minutes

-## Step 1: Create a Replicache Account
+### Step 1: Create a Replicache Account

 Download the `repl` CLI, then: